 If your mother is anything like mine, you’ve been told hundreds of time to eat your vegetables.
 When I was young I wasn’t allowed to get up from the table until all of my broccoli was gone.
 And yes, I have always been taught the various health benefits of “eating the rainbow”.
 Unfortunately, eating vegetables… Continue reading How to sneak more veggies into your diet

 Did you know that you don’t just need calcium for your bone health?
 It’s also necessary for muscle contraction, blood coagulation, and nerve impulse transmission.
-Depending on your age and life stage, you likely need around 3,000 mg of calcium – or 3 glasses of milk – per day.
-But what if your body doesn’t… Continue reading Dairy-free sources of calcium
+Depending on your age and life stage, you likely need between 1,000 – 1,200 mg of calcium – or 3 glasses of milk – per day.
+But what if your… Continue reading Dairy-free sources of calcium